KellerJordan/modded-nanogpt/records/track_1_short/2025-12-11_NorMuonOptimsAndFixes/README.md

  MLP: 770us -> 545us = ~225us
 ```

-I've also included a trace file from one of my runs (note that it doesn't include the pre-multiplication improvements in the attention layer, but does capture the improvements to the optimizers).
+In the subfolder `profiler-example-traces` you'll find traces for all 8 GPUs, along with a copy of the script used to create them.

 Thank you to @akash5474 for their excellent tutorial, [Profiling 101](https://blog.underfit.ai/profiling-101-nanogpt), and for providing a trace file from their run.